When good bots go bad.

-You may have heard a lot about bots in the last few months when a certain billionaire started talking about buying a certain social media platform.
-Or, you may be fighting your own battle of the bots on your website with them spamming your forms or attempting to hack your login information.
+You may have heard much about bots in the last few months when a billionaire started talking about buying a certain social media platform.
+Or, you may be fighting your own battle with the bots on your website with spamming your forms or attempting to hack your login information.
 It’s an annoying but not insurmountable problem to have.
-In this article, we’ll cover what a bot is, good bots vs bad, and what you can do to block out the bad while making use of the good.
+In this article, we’ll cover what a bot is, good bots vs. bad, and what you can do to block out the bad while making use of the good.

-Despite Elon’s hesitance about buying Twitter because of the amount of bots he thinks are on the site, there are some positives to bots when it comes to the web.
+Despite Elon’s hesitance about buying Twitter because of the number of bots he thinks are on the site, there are some positives to bots on the web.
 They can be useful sometimes, especially when it comes to helping a website’s users on their journey.

 Sometimes spam bots are used to attack politicians or celebrities by creating a hostile environment for them online.
 This has led to some people renouncing social media platforms altogether.
 In other instances, they can be used to attack and overwhelm websites, rendering them unusable.